guneyuzel/lexicon-demo/README.md

 ## Contributing

-This is a hackathon project, but we're open to contributions and feedback.
+We're open to contributions and feedback.
 Feel free to open issues or submit pull requests.

+## Future Development

+This demo highlights Lexicon's capabilities, which will soon be available as APIs and SDKs, currently under development in a separate repository.

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Solana Foundation for their blockchain technology and developer tools
-- OpenAI for inspiration on natural language processing

 ## Disclaimer